Reduction of $L_\infty$-Algebras of Observables on Multisymplectic Manifolds

-We begin in Section \ref{Sec:SymSingRed} with a review of classical symplectic reduction with respect to a moment map, and a survey of three approaches to the observable reduction of symplectic manifolds.
-In addition to contextualizing our reduction scheme in terms of symplectic predecessors, this exposition will serve as a reference in Subsection \ref{Ssec:LinftyRed-SympCase} for comparison with our new multisymplectic reduction scheme.

-In Section \ref{Sec:MultiReview} we provide a brief review of multisymplectic geometry, including (pre-)multisymplectic manifolds $(M,\omega)$, and their observable $L_\infty$-algebras $\Ham_\infty(M,\omega)$.
+The paper is organized as follows.
+We begin in Section \ref{Sec:MultiReview} providing a brief review of multisymplectic geometry, including (pre-)multisymplectic manifolds $(M,\omega)$, and their observable $L_\infty$-algebras $\Ham_\infty(M,\omega)$.
 We conclude this section by reviewing covariant moment maps and geometric multisymplectic reduction.

-In Section \ref{Sec:CoreSection} we present our main construction.
+In Section \ref{Sec:CoreSection}, we present our main construction.
 Here we introduce the notions of reducibility for differential forms, vector fields, and multisymplectic observables.
 We prove that the space of reducible observables ${\Ham_\infty(M,\omega)_{[N]}}$ is an $L_\infty$-algebra and show that the space of observables $I_{\Ham_\infty}(N)$ that should vanish after reduction is an $L_\infty$-ideal.
 Hence their quotient is a well-defined $L_\infty$-algebra:

-\begin{definition} The \emph{reduction} of $\Ham_\infty(M,\omega)$ with respect to $\g\curvearrowright (N\subset M)$ is the $L_\infty$-algebra
+\begin{Definition} The \emph{reduction} of $\Ham_\infty(M,\omega)$ with respect to $\g\curvearrowright (N\subset M)$ is the $L_\infty$-algebra

-\end{definition}
+\end{Definition}

 We then turn to symmetry-based multisymplectic observable reduction.
-We show that the level sets of a covariant moment map give admissible initial data for our reduction procedure and compare the reduced space of observables with the geometric reduction $(M_N,\omega_N)$.
+We specialize our reduction procedure to the case where $N\subset M$ is a level set of a covariant moment map, and we compare the reduced space of observables with the geometric reduction $(M_N,\omega_N)$.
 Whenever the latter exists, we have:

-\ref{thm:MultiSymRed_ManifoldvsObservables}: \begin{theorem} The geometric reduction map
+\begin{Theorem} The geometric reduction map

 is a strict $L_\infty$-morphism with kernel $I_{\Ham_\infty}(N)$.
 In particular, there is a natural inclusion of $L_\infty$-algebras